Northern Yuan: Name

 The regime that existed between 1368 and 1635 is known by various names, including the Northern Yuan (dynasty).
 The dynastic name of "Great Yuan" (大元 (Dà Yuán)) was officially used between 1368 and 1388, as was the preceding Yuan dynasty.
 Following the death of Uskhal Khan Tögüs Temür, the "Great Yuan" dynastic name along with other Han-style imperial titles were abandoned by his successor Jorightu Khan Yesüder; hence, the name "Northern Yuan" is sometimes limited in its usage to referencing only the period between 1368 and 1388.
 The historiographical term "Northern Yuan" in the English language is derived from the corresponding term "北元" (Běi Yuán) in the Chinese language, in which the prefix "Northern" is used to distinguish between the Yuan dynasty established in 1271 and the regime that existed after 1368.
 The historiographical name "Northern Yuan" first appeared in the Korean historical text Goryeosa written in Classical Chinese.
 Some scholars believe that the reign of Dayan Khan whose regnal name "Dayan" came from the Chinese term "大元" (Dà Yuán; lit.
 "Great Yuan").
-Contrary to this, other views hold that the title "Dayan" is derived from the Mongolian word means "origin" or "whole".
 Furthermore, there is evidence to suggest that Taisun Khan, Esen Taishi, Manduul Khan, and Ligdan Khan had also used the "Great Yuan" dynastic name and Han-style imperial titles during their rule up to the early 17th century.

 In English, the term "Northern Yuan (dynasty)" is generally used to cover the entire period from 1368 to 1635 for historiographical purpose.
-Apart from "Great Yuan" (before 1388 and during the rule of Esen Taishi), the Mongols called their regime "Ikh Mongol Uls", meaning the "Great Mongol State".
+Apart from "Great Yuan" (before 1388 and during the rule of certain leaders like Esen Taishi), the Mongols called their regime "Yeke Mongghol Ulus", the Mongolian term meaning the "Great Mongol State".
 It is also referred to as "Post-Imperial Mongolia", the " Mongol(ian) Khaganate" or the "Mongol(ian) Khanate" in some modern sources, Although most of these English terms can also refer to the Mongol Empire or the Yuan dynasty in the 13th and the 14th centuries.

-In chronicles written in the Mongolian language, this period is also known as "The Forty and the Four" (Döchin Dörben), meaning forty tümen of Eastern Mongols (Eastern Mongolia) and four tümen of Western Mongols.
+In chronicles written in the Mongolian language, this period is also known as "The Forty and the Four" (Döchin Dörben), meaning forty tümen of Eastern Mongols and four tümen of Western Mongols.
 (Note: In the 17th century the memory of the Yuan had faded among the Mongols, although editors of chronicles described in the 18th century mentioned clearly that Kublai was the founder of the Yuan dynasty.)
 Mongolian historiography also uses the term "Period of political disunion", "Period of small khagans", "Mongolia's period of political disruption" and "Mongolia's 14th–17th century", etc. The Chinese Ming dynasty called them "Tatar" (鞑靼 (Dádá)) and "Wala" (Oirats, 瓦剌 (Wǎlà)) after the Mongols were divided into eastern and western parts.